 Buffer $6 (complete with internal parts)

 Mounting Hardware Set $6.50 (3-screws, 3-washers, lock plate)

 Large Push Pin $2.25 (While I was at it, I also got 2 new large retaining pins for the buttstock)

 $77 (plus tax and shipping)

-I am pretty pleased with the results – I think the rifle looks really nice with the green furnature – I am thinking about welding on a HK Shell Deflector or a port buffer to keep the brass from getting thrown into the next county, and I may get a scope mount – but I probably won’t as I like iron sights.
+I am pretty pleased with the results.
+In my opinion. the rifle looks really nice with the green furniture.
+I am thinking about welding on a HK Shell Deflector or a port buffer to keep the brass from getting thrown into the next county, and I may get a scope mount.
+However, I probably won’t as I like iron sights.

-All in all, it was a nice project, and I am quite pleased with the gun.
-Now that it is looking good, and I bought several action proving dummy rounds I am going to start collecting magazines as well as looking for a good way to accumulate some 7.62 NATO rounds.
+All in all, it was a nice project.
+I am quite pleased with the gun.
+Now that it is looking good, and I bought several action proving dummy rounds I am going to start collecting magazines.
+I also need to look for a good way to accumulate some 7.62 NATO rounds.